|

 A. Some of your thinking, techniques or strategy is wrong.
 Analyse

 their weakness.
-You have to be persistence to improve yourself.
+You have to be persistent to improve yourself.
 Return

 all the shots and be confident.
 Use imagery and encourage yourself.
 Get